 • Panther by the Tail

-When three members of the White Panther Party were accused of setting off bombs across Southeast Michigan, their case hinged on a crucial detail: Evidence of their guilt was acquired through wiretapping without a warrant.
+When three members of the White Panther Party were accused of setting off bombs across Southeast Michigan, their case hinged on a crucial detail: Evidence was acquired through wiretapping without a warrant.
 The case made it all the way to the Supreme Court and, today, collections at the Bentley document the details of this historic ruling.

 Complete Story